Longevity Risk

 Longevity risk refers to the possibility that a person lives longer than their financial resources were designed to support.
 It is not a risk of dying early, but of outliving the structure, assumptions, or flexibility of a financial plan.

-As life expectancy has increased, longevity risk has become one of the defining challenges of long term planning.
+As life expectancy has increased, longevity risk has become one of the defining challenges of long-term planning.
 Traditional retirement models were built for shorter retirements and more predictable life paths.
 Those assumptions no longer hold for many households.

 Longevity risk is not inherently negative.
 Living longer is an opportunity.
 The risk emerges when planning frameworks fail to adapt to extended time horizons, uncertainty, and changing life needs.

-What Is Longevity Risk
+What Is Longevity Risk?

+Longevity risk is the mismatch between the length of life and the durability of financial resources.
 It arises when income, assets, or planning assumptions are exhausted before the end of life.
 This mismatch can occur even among disciplined savers and conservative planners.

 Longevity risk is influenced by